 Renting a Car in Montenegro

 Major car rental companies are based in Podgorica and Tivat Airports.
-However, I would suggest checking either Myrentacar.com or DiscoverCars.com.
+However, I would suggest checking either Localrent or DiscoverCars.com.
 Those car search websites usually offer lower rates compared to many other popular car search engines.
+Localrent offers competitive rates between local suppliers and often does not even require a deposit.

 On every trip, including this road trip in Montenegro, I try finding privately owned accommodation, usually studio flats or one-bedroom apartments rather than going to the hotel.
-This way, especially when staying for a few consecutive nights, I have the convenience of eating in, washing my clothes, basically feeling more at home.
+This way, especially when staying for a few consecutive nights, I have the convenience of eating, washing my clothes, and basically feeling more at home.

 When looking for accommodation in Montenegro with a rental car crucial criterion is parking space.
 Each place that I booked during my stay in Montenegro has private or at least easy parking on the street.